passportxyz/passport-docs/pages/building-with-passport/tutorials/requiring-a-passport-score-for-airdrop-claim.md

 ![](public/Passport Airdrop.png)

-&#x20;The basic flow is as follows:
+The basic flow is as follows:

 1. Define eligibility criteria for the airdrop, such as app interaction, Discord membership, or holding a specific token quantity.
 This serves as the main criteria for receiving the airdrop while a Passport score serves as an additional security measure.
 2. Retrieve the user's Passport score.